kubernetes-sigs/image-builder/docs/book/src/capi/providers/gcp.md

 From your google cloud console, follow [these instructions](https://cloud.google.com/iam/docs/creating-managing-service-accounts#creating) to create a new service account with Editor permissions.
 Thereafter, generate a JSON Key and store it somewhere safe.

-Use cloud shell to install ansible, packer and proceed with building the CAPI compliant vm image.
+Use cloud shell to install Ansible, Packer and proceed with building the CAPI compliant VM image.

 ### Install Ansible and Packer